BlankRoad1/hcaptcha-solver/README.md

 2. ignore error alike: **No models has been trained for such type of captcha yet.**

-##### Ai Captcha Solver Reference:
-1. I modifed a couple of github codes.
-The fastest one i could come across was [this one](https://github.com/QIN2DIM/hcaptcha-challenger  "this one").
- His models dont have enough images, But still it works alot better than others.

 ##### Some Proofs
 Solves captcha in 10 Seconds.
 ![success_test1](https://user-images.githubusercontent.com/105941365/190708068-4bb95bdd-b6a2-41a6-9e9b-244cdc69c181.png)